Johnny B. Goode: Legacy

+Berry himself would release a sequel song to Johnny B. Goode titled "Bye Bye Johnny" for his 1960 album Rockin' at the Hops.
+The song's lyrics continue the story of Johnny B. Goode, in which Johnny, now grown up, leaves his childhood home in pursuit of stardom.
+This song would receive its own covers from bands such as The Rolling Stones.
 Devo paid homage to Berry's song in their song "Come Back Jonee" on the group's 1978 debut album Q. Are We Not Men?
 A: We Are Devo!.
 Berry's recording is included (as the eleventh track of disc 1) among the musical samples and sounds on the Voyager Golden Record, sent to travel into deep space beyond the Solar System on both Voyager spacecraft, launched in 1977.

 A cover version is featured in the film Back to the Future (1985) when lead character Marty McFly, played by actor Michael J. Fox, performs it at a high school dance.
 Impressed, fictional bandleader Marvin Berry (Harry Waters Jr.) calls up his cousin Chuck and makes him listen to the song, telling him it's "that new sound you're looking for", thus making it a bootstrap paradox.
 Fox explained his approach was to "incorporate all the characteristics and mannerisms and quirks of my favourite guitarists, so a Pete Townshend windmill, and Jimi Hendrix behind the back, and a Chuck Berry duckwalk.
 And we worked all that in."

 The Grateful Dead often performed the song live, purportedly playing it at least 287 times.
 The animated TV series Ninjago pays homage to "Johnny B. Goode" several times throughout the show with a track titled "Dareth the Guitar Man" (also known as "Dareth The Man" or "Dareth's Blues"), which features similar musical themes to the song.

+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.